genneko/website-source/content/playing-with-bsd/storage/expanding-zfs-on-geli.md

 toc: false
 ---
 My personal FreeBSD 11.3 server (VPS) was running low on storage space.
-By using the VPS provider's "scale-up" option, I could easily grow the virtual disk.
+By using the VPS provider's disk expansion option, I could easily grow the virtual disk.
 But then I wondered how to expand the filesystem on it.

 In my case, the filesystem is on a GELI-encrypted ZFS storage pool.